PreferredAI/venom-examples/README.md

 venom-examples includes a set of tutorial designed to quickly get you from 0 to 100.

 There are 3 examples located in the package ai.preferred.crawler.single, ai.preferred.crawler.stackoverflow and ai.preferred.crawler.iproperty.

+If you would like to find out more, feel free to visit our [Wiki](https://github.com/PreferredAI/venom/wiki).

 #### ai.preferred.crawler.single.SingleCrawler.java
 A basic crawler to get your current IP.